 - Keywords: Cultural Identity, Ethnic Identity, Ethnicity, International Studies, Jewish Culture, Jewish Identity, Jewish Studies, Middle East Studies, National Identity, Political Science

 Israel Studies presents multidisciplinary scholarship on Israeli history, politics, society, and culture.
 Each issue includes essays and reports on matters of broad interest reflecting diverse points of view.
 Temporal boundaries extend to the pre-state period, although emphasis is on the state of Israel.
 Due recognition is also given to events and phenomena in diaspora communities as they affect the Israeli state.

-Israel Studies is sponsored by the Ben-Gurion Research Institute for the Study of Israel and Zionism at Ben-Gurion University of the Negev and the Schusterman Center for Israel Studies at Brandeis University, in affiliation with the Association for Israel Studies.
+Israel Studies is sponsored by the Ben-Gurion Research Institute for the Study of Israel and Zionism at Ben-Gurion University of the Negev and the Schusterman Center for Israel Studies at Brandeis University.

 - Editorial Details

 - Submission Info